MicrosoftDocs/windowsserverdocs/WindowsServerDocs/upgrade/upgrade-2012r2-to-2019.md

 5. Setup checks your device configuration, you must wait for it to finish, and then select **Next**.

-6. Depending on the distribution channel that you received Windows Server media from (Retail, Volume License, OEM, ODM, etc.) and the license for the server, you may be prompted to enter a licensing key to proceed.
+6. Depending on the distribution channel that you received Windows Server media from (Retail, Volume License, OEM, ODM, etc.) and the license for the server, you may be prompted to enter a licensing key to continue.

 7. Select the Windows Server 2019 edition you want to install, and then select **Next**.